e1miran/Now-Playing-Serato/docs/output/webserver.rst

 ----------

 New with version 3.0.0 is a continual feed via WebSockets.
 The feed is a JSON-formatted stream that will get an update on every title change.
-To connect, use the URL ``ws://hostname:port/wsstream``
+To connect, use the URL ``ws://hostname:port/wsstream``.
+The files that begin with `ws-` in the `templates` directory use WebSockets.

 Variables set should match what is on the `Templates <../templatevariables.html>`_ page.
 Be aware that values may be null.